Guidelines for Article Authors and Communications committee Members

 References: All sources in the text of a paper must be listed in the references section and vice versa.
 List all references alphabetically by the author’s last name and chronologically, and if possible, please include full names for all authors.
 Provide the full, unabbreviated title of books and periodicals.
 Personal communications can be cited either in endnotes or in the references section.
 All newspaper articles and articles from weekly magazines should be fully cited in the references section rather than worked into the text of the paper.
 For examples of the correct style for various forms of publication, see the MLA-style guidelines provided by the Purdue Online Writing Lab (OWL).

-Submission of articles should be e-mailed to the Publication Committee Chair at: email@example.com.
+Submission of articles should be e-mailed to the Communications Committee Chair at email@example.com.
 In sending work to Metes and Bounds for publication, the submitter attests that the work is original and that he /she is (or they) are the author(s).
-If the work is sourced from professional websites or other publications, due credit must be given with the submission, and a ‘Submitted By:” note will be inserted by the Publication Committee in the article, should it be accepted by the Committee.
+If the work is sourced from professional websites or other publications, due credit must be given with the submission, and a ‘Submitted By:” note will be inserted by the Communications Committee in the article, should it be accepted by the Committee.
 Also, see the ‘Rights and Permission’ section below.

 In accordance with copyright laws, the articles and artwork submitted must not duplicate substantial portions of previously published material.
 If articles or artwork incorporate previously published material that is not the property of the submitter or submitting business, company, or corporation, the submitter is responsible for obtaining written permission from the copyright holder and for any costs associated with the use of the copyrighted materials.
 It is the responsibility of the submitter to obtain permission for the use of any copyrighted material, including images and spreadsheet files.
 It is preferable to place artwork directly in the body of articles and into the newsletter where space is available, but when permission for copyrighted material is unobtainable, it is acceptable to include a link to the image directly in the advertisement.